jentery/mdia360v2/exittickets.md

 # Exit Tickets

-Near the end of twenty-one different class sessions, I will ask you to use a notecard (which I will provide) to respond in writing to two prompts.
+Near the end of twenty-one different class sessions, I will ask you to use a notecard (which I will provide) to respond in writing to two prompts that I will circulate in writing during class.
+(I will also read them aloud.)
 These prompts will ask you to share what you're learning from the course material, what you hope to learn, and what questions you have.
 You should submit your responses on the notecard to me as you exit the classroom.
 We'll call these notecards "exit tickets."

 ## Number of Tickets to Submit